tc39/notes/es9/2018-05/may-24.md

 DD: People are doing it in lieu of top-level `await`.

 MM: Oh my god.
 In that case I withdraw my suggestion.
 Status quo is sufficient - we should simply explain the issue.
 It is just something JS devs will have to understand.
 Asynchronous constructs --- promise, async iterators, etc --- only promise non-thenables.
-Thennables are plumbing through which they rech the non-thenables.
+Thenables are plumbing through which they rech the non-thenables.
 JavaScript programmers already have to understand that.

 JHD: What happens if top-level await lands?
 How do we feel about that?
 People are then immediately provided a migration path.